 Skip to content

 This quick and easy blackberry pie recipe uses canned blackberry pie filling.
-Of course nothing tastes like a homemade pie but this recipe is designed to be prepared in under 5 minutes.
-To the canned filling we’ll be adding cinnamon and lemon juice to boost the flavor of the filling.
+Of course nothing tastes like a homemade blackberry pie with freshly-picked berries but this recipe is designed to be prepared in under 5 minutes.
+To the canned filling we’ll be adding cinnamon and lemon juice to boost the flavor.
+I live in New England where berries are abundant.
+Blackberries, raspberries, and blueberries often grow near each other.
+My wife and I pack a lunch and go berry picking for the day.
+Unfortunately not everyone is a lucky.
+Canned blackberry pie filling is the best option if you don’t have local blackberries.

 This quick and easy blackberry pie can be prepared in a mere 5 minutes.
 It includes refrigerated pie crusts, which are unique if you haven’t worked with them before.
 Be sure to read the instructions on the packaging.
 The crusts should sit at room temperature for 15 minutes.
 If you try to unroll the crust directly from the refrigerator it usually cracks or sticks together.
 This is because the fat in the dough is still cold.
 The crust needs to come up to room temperature in order for the fat to soften.